 External Funding is defined as discretionary money distributed by UK and EU agencies on a business case and/or competitive basis requiring an application.

-Current grant funded projects include:
+Current grant-funded projects include:

 Erasmus+ aims to modernise education, training and youth work across Europe.
-It is open to organisations across all sectors of lifelong learning; offering exciting opportunities for UK participants to study, work, volunteer, teach and train abroad.
+It is open to organisations across all sectors of lifelong learning, offering exciting opportunities for UK participants to study, work, volunteer, teach and train abroad.

-Partnerships developed through mobility have led to a range of projects in related areas; transnational staff CPD opportunities, the development of new learning materials and resources, EU-conferences and the creation of international collaborative networks.
+Partnerships developed through mobility have led to a range of projects in related areas: transnational staff CPD opportunities, the development of new learning materials and resources, EU conferences and the creation of international collaborative networks.

 NCL was awarded the Erasmus+ Vocational Education and Training Mobility Charter in 2016 in recognition of the high quality mobility projects delivered by the College and strategic approach to integrate an international and cultural dimension into the teaching and service functions of the organisation.

-EU delivery partners are diverse and include FE colleges, vocational schools, Universities, local authorities, employers and sporting bodies.
+EU delivery partners are diverse and include FE colleges, vocational schools, universities, local authorities, employers and sporting bodies.
 All partners are specialists in their field and are experienced in ERASMUS+ programme activities.
 As a direct result of our mobility activity, working relationships with our partners at local, national and European level have been positively enhanced, with stakeholders keen to develop best practice processes and procedures and learn from each other.

-Partnership is reciprocal and New College Lanarkshire hosts and facilitates placements for approximately 120 young people each year.
+The partnership is reciprocal and New College Lanarkshire hosts and facilitates placements for approximately 120 young people each year.